-A suite of trace gases such as ozone (O3), nitrogen dioxide (NO2), sulfur dioxide (SO2) and ammonia (NH3) were measured at Payerne (Bundesamt für Umwelt, 2023).
-For the period of interest here, surface O3 was monitored by UV absorption photometry (Thermo Scientific 49i), NO2 was measured by chemiluminescence (Thermo Scientific 42i TL), SO2 was measured by UV fluorescence (Thermo Scientific 43i TLE), and NH3 was detected by Cavity Ringdown Spectroscopy (Picarro Inc., G2103).
-Details about the measurement procedures for the individual apacies can be found in the NAREI is technical apact (EMDA & RAEU 2022).
-The terminology individual species can be found in the NABEL's technical report (EMPA & BAFU, 2023).
-The terminology 'concentration' used throughout the manuscript refers to the mixing ratio of the trace gases, in ppb, unless specified otherwise.
+A suite of trace gases such as ozone (O_3) , nitrogen dioxide (NO_2) , sulfur dioxide (SO_2) and ammonia (NH_3) were measured at Payerne (Bundesamt für Umwelt, 2023).
+For the period of interest here, surface O_3 was monitored by UV absorption photometry (Thermo Scientific 49i), NO2 was measured by chemiluminescence (Thermo Scientific 42i TL), SO2 was measured by UV fluorescence (Thermo Scientific 43i TLE) and NH3 was detected by cavity ring-down spectroscopy (Picarro Inc., G2103).
+Details about the measurement procedures for the individual species can be found in the NABEL's technical report (EMPA and BAFU, 2023).
+The terminology "concentration" used throughout the paper refers to the mixing ratio of the trace gases (in ppb) unless specified otherwise.

-130 2.2.3 Particle number size distribution measurements
+2.2.3 Particle number size distribution measurements

-The particle number size distribution between 2.5 and 470 nm was measured using a Neutral Cluster and Air Ion Spectrometer (NAIS) and Scanning Mobility Particle Sizer (SMPS) placed in parallel.
-The NAIS measured the particle number size distributions between 2.5 and 42 nm, whereas the SMPS (TSI3034) measured the size range between 10 and 487 nm, in 3-minute time resolution.
-A condensation particle counter was also deployed, the CPC (CPC 3022) with a lower cut-of diameter ($D{50\%}$) of 7 nm, with 1 second time resolution.
-In addition, the number size distribution of naturally charged positive and negative ions in the size range of 0.8 - 42 nm were measured using the NAIS.
+The particle number size distribution between 2.5 and 470 nm was measured using a neutral cluster and air ion spectrometer (NAIS) and a scanning mobility particle sizer (SMPS) placed in parallel.
+The NAIS measured the particle number size distributions between 2.5 and 42 nm, whereas the SMPS (TSI3034) measured the size range between 10 and 487 nm, in 3 min time resolution.
+A condensation particle counter (CPC 3022) was also deployed, with a lower cut-of diameter ($D{50\%}$) of 7 nm and 1 s time resolution.
+In addition, the number size distribution of naturally charged positive and negative ions in the size range of 0.8-42 nm was measured using the NAIS.

-The SMPS data inversion software accounted for multiple charged particles.
-Furthermore, a size dependent correction factor for the CPC counting efficiency and particle losses within the instrument and inlet lines was applied to the data (Liscinsky and Hollick, 2010; Yook and Pui, 2005).
-The NAIS is expected to overestimate the particle concentration by up to a factor of 10, with charging being the major source of uncertainty (Kangasluoma et al., 2020; Gagne et al., 2011).
-Here, the ratio of SMPS to NAIS in the overlapping size range 20 - 30 nm (highest detection efficiency size range for both instruments) was used to derive a correction factor for the NAIS.
-Based on the 50% cumulative distribution function of the ratio, the NAIS was found to overestimate the concentration by a factor 3.5 (25th and 75th percentiles were 2.5 and 5.8, respectively).
+The SMPS data inversion software accounted for multiply charged particles.
+Furthermore, a size-dependent correction factor for the CPC counting efficiency and particle losses within the instrument and inlet lines was applied to the data (Durand et al., 2023).
+The NAIS is expected to overestimate the particle concentration by up to a factor of 10, with charging being the major source of uncertainty (Kangasluoma et al., 2020; Gagné et al., 2011).
+Here, the ratio of SMPS to NAIS in the overlapping size range 20-30 nm (highest detection efficiency size range for both instruments) was used to derive a correction factor for the NAIS.
+Based on the 50%cumulative distribution function of the ratio, the NAIS was found to overestimate the concentration by a factor 3.5 (25th and 75th percentiles were 2.5 and 5.8, respectively).
 For consistency, a constant factor of 3.5 was applied to the entire NAIS data set before combining the data with the SMPS.
-An example, during an NPF event and another during a nonevent day, are shown in Fig. S2, respectively.
-The overlapping sizecut was defined to be 25 nm until May 31st and 12 nm after that due to unreliable data from the NAIS for diameters >12 nm resulting from a dirty malfunctioning electrometer.
-NAIS data were available between 09 October 2020 and 31 July 2021.
-Please refer to table S1 for data availability.
+An example during an NPF event and another during a nonevent day are shown in Fig. S2, respectively.
+The complete size distribution was obtained by combining NAIS data at small particle diameters with SMPS data at larger diameters.
+The cut-off diameter was chosen to be 25 nm until 31 May and 12 nm after that due to unreliable data from the NAIS for diameters > 12 nm, resulting from a dirty, malfunctioning electrometer.
+NAIS data were available between 9 October 2020 and 31 July 2021.
+Please refer to Table S1 for data availability.

 We define four classes of particles based on the combined size distribution measurements.
-Ultrafine particles are defined as all particles with diameters less than 100 nm, Aitken mode particles have diameters between 25 and 100 nm, nucleation mode particles have diameters between 2.5 and 25 nm, and cluster ions have diameters between 1.5 and 3 nm.
+Ultrafine particles are defined as all particles with diameters less than 100 nm, Aitken-mode particles have diameters between 25 and 100 nm, nucleation-mode particles have diameters between 2.5 and 25 nm, and cluster ions have diameters between 1.5 and 3 nm.

-155 2.2.4 Particle number size distribution of non-volatile particles
+2.2.4 Particle number size distribution of non-volatile particles